How to Start a Real Estate Transaction Coordinator Business

 You can also:

-• Keep clients up to date.
+• Keep clients up-to-date.

 • See which real estate transactions have missing documents.